alexkazik/restore-reset/README.md

 (see scematics).
 The one led will be on only when a reset is issued (for 0.5sec), and the other is otherwise on.

+When configured a second reset is issed after double the blink time (with or without leds configured).
+This may be useful when you have some kind of hardware which expects such a behavior.

 Scematics
 ---------

-The scematics are from [Novlammoth](http://www.forum64.de/wbb3/user/4215-novlammoth/).
+The scematics are from [Novlammoth](https://www.forum64.de/index.php?user/4215-novlammoth/).

 You have to cut one line of the keyboard cable, the restore line, and connect both lines to the attiny: restore in - the line to the key, restore out - the line to the c64.